Frequently Asked Questions

 Scholarships for free tuition will be prioritized to those who can attend the full camp.
 You can still sign up for camp even if you cannot come for the whole time.
 But the price of the camp is not discounted if you miss some days of the camp.
 The material covered during the week builds on top of the prior days.
 But the material in week two is independent of the material covered in week one.

-For most camps, tuition is free.
 When registering for an open session, yes, there are a limited number of scholarships.
-Please click on the scholarship application button to apply.
 Scholarships for those that qualify will be given on a first come basis.
 The following questions are how we determine scholarships for the open camps like the one at UT Dallas:

 Yes, you can pay for camp tuition in three installments.
 The final installment payment for camp is due on May 31.

-If you withdraw your registration for camp prior to May 31st, you will get a refund minus the registration fee of $50.
+If you withdraw your registration for camp prior to May 31st, you will get a refund minus the 10% deposit.